ethereum/go-ethereum/docs/_interface/Private-Network.md

 ```

 The keyfile and account password should be backed up securely.
 These steps can then be repeated for Node 2.
 These commands create keyfiles that are stored in the `keystore` directory in `node1` and `node2` data directories.
-In order to unlock the accounts later the passwords for each accoutn should be saved to a text file in eachnode's data directory.
+In order to unlock the accounts later the passwords for each account should be saved to a text file in eachnode's data directory.

 In each data directory save a copy of the following `genesis.json` to the top level project directory.
 The account addresses in the `alloc` field should be replaced with those created for each node in the previous step (without the leading `0x`).